Víctor Ruiz (footballer, born 1989): Villarreal

 On 1 July 2015, following a one-year loan there, Ruiz transferred to Villarreal CF also in the Valencian Community for an initial €2.7 million, potentially rising to €3 million.
 He played his first competitive match for them in his second spell on 23 August, when he started and finished the 1–1 draw at Real Betis.

 Ruiz scored his first league goal for Villarreal on 7 April 2017, in a 3–1 home defeat of Athletic Bilbao where he also received his marching orders after a straight red card with 15 minutes left.

 Beşiktaş and Betis

 On 7 August 2019, Ruiz joined Beşiktaş J.K. on a three-year contract.
 He returned to the Spanish top flight one year later, however, with the free agent signing a one-year deal with Betis.

-Ruiz agreed to an extension until 2023 at the Estadio Benito Villamarín on 4 June 2021.
+Ruiz agreed to an extension until 2023 at the Estadio Benito Villamarín on 4 June 2021; at its conclusion, he left.
+In between, he won the 2021–22 edition of the Copa del Rey for his first major honour, but contributed only three matches to this feat.

+Return to Espanyol

+On 20 September 2023, Ruiz returned to his first professional club Espanyol on a one-year deal.